barry-ha/Griduino/docs/ASSEMBLY.md

 The Griduino kit comes with  a plastic enclosure from <a href="https://www.polycase.com/">Polycase</a> in their QS-50 Series that exactly matches the PCB mounting holes.
 Other enclosures could probably be used.
 If you choose something else, avoid metallic cases since they would block the microwave GPS signal and would need an external antenna.

 Temporarily position the PCB in bottom half of the Polycase enclosure.
-Check for interference and use a craft detail knife to notch out holes for each of the three connectors (speaker, power, USB connector).
+Check for interference and, if needed, use a craft detail knife to notch out holes for each of the three connectors (speaker, power, USB connector).
 The exact size depends on your particular cable that you choose to use.
 For sake of sizing the USB hole, find a USB cable that has the largest connector available.

 Screw the PCB onto the case's mounting posts, watching the speaker and power jacks clearance.
 You may need to carve a little extra room in the cutouts, even with the custom-milled case, depending on how the jacks were soldered onto the board.